shantamcbain/comserv2/.zencoder/rules/keywords-global.md

 **Purpose**: Archive completed session when `current_session.md` exceeds 400 lines OR major task completed.
 Prepare for next session/working day.

+**🔴 MANDATORY ENFORCEMENT**: `/sessionhandoff` MUST use `current_session_template.md` as the format source for resetting `current_session.md`.
+All agents must enforce this template usage without exception.
+See Step 3 below for template application rules.

 **When to Use**:
 - When `current_session.md` approaches 400 lines
 - When major task completed (NOT time-based, NOT daily)